 UPDATE: You’ll probably want to uninstall Lenovo App Explorer.
 It has a tendency to hog lots of CPU and keep the fans spinning loud for hours at a time.
 Pointless bloatware.

 LAST WINDOWS UPDATE: I’m not using Windows on this laptop anymore, I’m sorry.
 I have no free time or interest in testing it further.
 In general, it worked just fine for everything I needed it for and has stabilized since release.
 You can find plenty of 2500U graphics tests online if you need more info about gaming.

 Linux: To get linux to work at all, you must add this kernel parameter in Grub due to a firmware bug, otherwise you will just get a black screen:

 Out of the box, all hardware works fine on Ubuntu 18.04.1 except for Bluetooth.
-Media keys all work, trackpad works good, sound works fine, etc. I simply cannot get bluetooth working, I have a thread open HERE.
+Media keys all work, trackpad works good except there’s no palm rejection at all.
+Bluetooth simply will not work.
+I have a thread open HERE.

 UPDATE: Bluetooth seems to be a bigger problem than I thought.
 I ordered an Intel Wireless AC 9260 (9260.NGWG.NV) and swapped it out.
 Same exact problem.
 Wifi works, bluetooth won’t.
-I’ve done everything I can think of to try.
-I ended up submitting a bug to the linux kernel developers, so hopefully they can figure something out.
-Wifi+BT combo chips seem to just flat out not work on this thing.
+You can get bluetooth to turn on with both wireless cards by letting the device suspend and wake again.
+Myself and other users are actively working on finding a solution.

 - Test more games on both windows and linux